-As I truly believe there is just so much going that’s impossible to capture it all, I’ve included posts from bloggers I met or bloggers I know who attended the event.
+As I truly believe there is just so much going on that it's impossible to capture it all, I've included posts from bloggers I met or bloggers I know who attended the event.
 Check out their posts for their personal experiences!

 From Lauren of The Down Lo: The Most Photographed Event in the World is Not What You Think